franioli/image_watcher_app/README.md

    docker compose up
    ```

-   The app will be available at `http://localhost:9500` (Port 9500 is used to avoid conflicts with other services, but you can change it in the `config.yaml`, `Dockerfile` and `docker-compose.yml` file. remember to change all the files!).
+   The app will be available at `http://localhost:9500` (Port 9500 is used to avoid conflicts with other services, but you can change it in the `config.yaml`, `Dockerfile` and `docker-compose.yml` file.
+Remember to change all the files!).

-## Usage